flamingice/supichat/README.md

 ## Deployment

 For production deployment, see the Docker configuration in the `infra/` directory and consider enabling TURN on a VPS or using a managed TURN service.
+For bare-VM installs, run `bash infra/install-ubuntu.sh`, then `./start.sh`.
+After `git pull`, run `./restart.sh`.

 ## License